That estimated dollar amount results from a -30.3% downturn from $4.04 billion 5 years earlier in 2018.

 Below are exports from Zimbabwe that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Zimbabwe’s goods trail Zimbabwean importer spending on foreign products.

-Zimbabwe has highly negative net exports and therefore deep international trade deficits under the machinery including computers product category.
+Zimbabwe has highly negative net exports and therefore deep international trade deficits for refined petroleum oils, electrical energy and petroleum gas under the mineral fuels-related product category.

 Zimbabwean Export Companies